nicodoukas/sopra-fs25-group-34-server/README.md

 ### 3. Individual profile picture
 On the server side, this includes adjusting our current ProfilePicture handling to allow the upload and persist external non-predefined images to the database.

+### 4. Adequate function to check correctness of guesses
+Right now, when guessing the Title and Artist of a Song, the spelling is very sensitive when it comes to special characters, which we would like to make more flexible.
+For example, for the song title "Don't Look Back in Anger", the guess "Dont Look Back in Anger" is wrong, which can be frustrating.
+This task includes writing a function that checks for equivalence of two strings in a more flexible way.

 ## Authors & Acknowledgement
 - [Julia Würsch](https://github.com/monolino)
 - [Anja Lindenmann](https://github.com/AnchaXD)